Social media—despite being a relatively young phenomenon—defines how customers view, interact with, and think of brands.

 2. Set your goals

+Setting objectives should be a core part of a business’s decision-making process.
 Not only will they be a guiding light for your strategy, but they’ll also act as benchmarks for future reference.

-If you’re all about lead generation, then check how many people are signing up via your landing page, etc.
+If you’re all about lead generation, then check how many people are signing up via your landing page, etc. From here, set achievable targets and make monitoring your progress a habit.

 3. Choose the right social media platform(s)

 If you want to connect with your audience, you’ll first need to work out where they are.
+Luckily, this is much easier with social media than it is with traditional marketing.

-It has mainstream appeal, but it’s not quite as “cool” with younger generations, who tend to prefer Instagram or YouTube.
+Facebook is the main social platform for many people and businesses.
+It has mainstream appeal, but it’s not quite as “cool” among younger generations, who tend to prefer Instagram or YouTube.

 As for professional audiences, LinkedIn is one of the most trusted sites.
+You can use free LinkedIn automation tools for better outreach, and if you’re marketing to Gen Z, TikTok is your best bet.

 4. Create your content strategy and calendar

-Now, it’s time to start drawing up what your posts will look like, i.e. will you go with long-form ‘thought leadership’ pieces, short-form info pieces, video content, prize draws, competitions, or even a podcast?
+Now, it’s time to start drawing up what your posts will look like, i.e., will you go with long-form ‘thought leadership’ pieces, short-form info pieces, video content, prize draws, competitions, or even a podcast?

-You’ll also need to create a content calendar to ensure you never miss a day with publishing new posts.
+You’ll also need to create a content calendar to ensure you never miss a day of publishing new posts.
+Try to think about seasonal trends and how you can generate excitement around them.

+As always, your content strategy must be targeted.
 There’s no point in sending out the same post to thousands of people if it’s only going to connect with a hundred of them.

 Rather, you should make the most of social media segmentation options to choose who sees what.